How To Build A Clay Fish For Kids

-Do you want to build a 3-d easy pottery fish build with your art class?
-Get all the details and instructions with this clay fish art lesson for kids.
+Do you want to build an easy 3-D fish pinch pot sculpture with your art class?
+Our detailed step-by-step clay fish art lesson is for you (plus a few Art teacher tips along the way).

 Why does the clay fish body have to be hollow?